Pennsylvania’s 2019 Special Elections

 Democrat Marc Friedenberg is running to flip the Congressional seat formerly held by Tom Marino.
 A win with Marc will expand Democrats’ majority in the US House and give Dems a majority of the seats from PA.

 Marc is an assistant teaching professor at Penn State.
 Before teaching, Marc was an attorney.
 He protected working Americans and sued Wall Street banks that caused the financial crisis.

-The Special Election for PA House District 114 is set for Tuesday, March 12, 2019.
+The Special Election for PA Senate District 41 is set for Tuesday, May 21, 2019.

 Help Democrats Win

 Visit our candidates page for opportunities to volunteer with each candidate.